 Did your driver turn a good trip into a great one?
 That’s when you might consider tipping more than 20%.
 Exceptional service can take many forms.
 Maybe your chauffeur expertly handled rush hour traffic to get you to the airport on time, or perhaps they helped carry all your heavy luggage without being asked.
 A great driver might also offer fantastic local recommendations for dinner or have the car perfectly cooled and ready on a hot day.
 When a chauffeur’s professionalism and thoughtfulness make your corporate travel or special event feel seamless and stress-free, a larger tip is a wonderful way to say thank you for their outstanding effort.

-What to Do if Service is Poor
+What to Do if the Service Is Poor

 On the other hand, if your experience was disappointing, it is perfectly acceptable to lower the tip.
 Poor service isn’t just a minor inconvenience; it can involve serious issues like unsafe driving, a dirty vehicle, or a significant, unexplained delay that disrupts your schedule.
 If you feel the service was subpar, you can reduce the tip to 10% or, in very poor cases, choose not to tip at all.
 The most important step, however, is to provide feedback.
 A quick call or email to the limo company can help them address the issue with the driver and improve their service for future clients.